Australian Health Practitioner Regulation Agency - Certifying documents

 • Commissioner for Affidavits, or Commissioner for Declarations (dependent on jurisdictions)

-• Elected government representatives: federal, state or territory, or local
+• Elected government representative: federal, state or territory or local

-• Bank officer, building society officer, credit union officer, finance company officer – employed for 5 years or more
+• Bank officer, building society officer, credit union officer, finance company officer – employed for five years or more

 • Veterinary surgeon